Cui Lijie

 Cui Lijie (崔丽杰 (Cuī Lìjié); born c.
 1959) is a Chinese billionaire businesswoman, Hong Kong citizen, and majority owner of Imperial Pacific.
+Lijie resides in Saipan.

 Background

 Originally from Harbin, Heilongjiang, China, she is a former barefoot doctor who worked in the countryside.
 In 1988, she invested in an auto parts and equipment factory serving a military school in Harbin.
 She later invested in pawnshop lending and real estate.

 Career

 She and her son Ji Xiaobo (纪晓波) became involved in the Macau casino junket business in 2009 through a company called Heng Sheng.
 In September 2013, Cui Lijie's company Inventive Star Limited acquired a publicly listed Hong Kong company called First Natural Foods after its founder had been accused of embezzlement.
 In December 2013, First Natural Foods acquired Heng Sheng for HK$400 million.
 In 2014, First Natural Foods was renamed Imperial Pacific.

 Cui Lijie remains the majority beneficial owner of Imperial Pacific, which owns an exclusive casino license for Saipan and a $600 million beachfront hotel.
 Her son has been described as the "mastermind" of Imperial Pacific's casino in Saipan.

+On January 13, 2026, United States Immigration and Customs Enforcement arrested Cui Lijie for alleged violations of immigration law.